Hayes Valley Street Closure

 The survival of San Francisco Small Businesses is on the line while they face many economic uncertainties and experience their representation diminishing at the policy table.
 Over and over again their voice has been overlooked while a faction of voices continue to impose ideology over a fair and equitable process for street initiatives that have and continue to impose harm on independent operators.

 To suggest/insist that removal of car access on one block is a net positive while serious traffic mitigations in Hayes Valley are needed defies logic.
-The argument that Hayes Valley lacks open space is also ridiculous; this stretch of Hayes Street sits adjacent to Patricia’s Green and there are a number of parks, community gardens, and pedestrianized streets nearby.
+The argument that Hayes Valley lacks open space is also ridiculous; this stretch of Hayes Street sits adjacent to Patricia’s Green and Proxy plus there are a number of parks, community gardens, and pedestrianized streets nearby.

 We question whether efforts to shut down our main street is the best use of SFMTA’s budget.